 RATES & FEES:

-All classes require non-refundable registration fee of $15 per student/$25 per family and last full month paid up front for May 2021.
-For the Season 2020-2021 tuition for August and June will be prorated for half a month's tuition.
+All classes require non-refundable registration fee of $15 per student/$25 per family and one month of dance tuition paid up front.
+For dancers registering for the season this would include dance tuition for May 2022.
+Tuition for August and June will be prorated to half's month tuition.

 All tuition rates per month are as follows for the fall and spring semesters:

 Senior Solo: $90 (1/2 hr.)
 1 student

 5% off pay for an entire semester

 10% off pay for entire year of dance